Quabena/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c - List all natural numbers below 10 that are multiples of 3, 5, 6, and 9.
-102-fibonacci.c - Is a C program that prints fibonacci numbers 103-fibonacci.c - Is a C program that prints even numbers in fibonacci numbers
+102-fibonacci.c - Is a C program that prints fibonacci numbers 103-fibonacci.c - Is a C program that prints even numbers in fibonacci numbers 104-fibonacci.c - Is a C program that prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.